atindra305/Eagle-AI/README.md

 Eagle AI is very easy to use.
 It doesn't require any pre-technical knowledge and has been carefully designed for the masses either from technical or non-technical background.

 ## Link to Deployed Page
+  ### Note: For best results the use of latest Chrome browser is suggested and only use it in Computer/Laptop.

 Click the following to visit the Eagle AI Home page.
 [Eagle-AI](https://atindra305.github.io/Eagle-AI)